ujjwal-1234/Calculator/README.md

-# Gym-Webpage
+# A black calculator
-A webpage designed for a gym to promote their buisness
+A calculator built in android studio to sove basic mathematical and arithmatic problems